-267 British Literature:Anglo Saxon 3 Credit Hours to 18th Century 3 Billable Contact Hours Prerequisite: ENGL 151
+267 British Literature: Anglo Saxon 3 Credit Hours to 18th Century 3 Billable Contact Hours

-This course is a survey study of the literature of England from the Anglo-Saxons through the eighteenth century.
-Emphasis will be given to the major writers of the British canon from the Beowulf poet to Samuel Johnson.
+This course is a survey study of the literature of England from the Anglo-Saxons through the 18th century.
+Emphasis will be given to the major writers of the British canon from Anglo-Saxon poetry to Samuel Johnson.
 Examples of different genres (poetry, prose, drama, etc.) will be read and discussed.
 Students will also explore the various literary movements that shaped those writers.